gibbyb/gibbyb/README.md

 - 👋 Hi, I’m @gibbyb

+- This GitHub page is mostly being migrated to git.gibbyb.com, where you will find most of my more up to date contributions and projects! :)

 - 👀 I’m interested in anything and everything computers.
 I am a senior at USM for Applied Computer Science, and I work for the City as a PC support technician.
 In my free time I like to read and ride my bike.
 I love learning & understanding the world & the people around me.

 - 🌱 I’m currently learning Java.
 I have decided on Java as the language I want to master first.
 I have experience with C++ as well.
 I feel confident that anything I could write in Java, I could also write in C++, given twice the time, but I certainly prefer Java for now.
 I also have experience with C, C#, HTML, CSS, Javascript, & Visual Basic.
 I am working on various projects of my own in order to try and solve problems I encounter, whether at work, or at home.
 I mostly just need to learn as much as possible, so my projects will probably reflect that.